aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/api_guide.rst

       delayed parameter initialization. param_init_fn should take a module as input and initialize the parameters that belongs to this module only (not for submodules).

 - ``use_zero1_optimizer``: Whether to use the zero1 optimizer.
-When setting to True the gradient average will be handled over.
+When setting to True the gradient average will be handed over.

+- ``auto_partition``:
+      Boolean to indicate whether to use auto_partition for the model.
+When set to True, the pipeline cuts used as the pipeline stage boundaries to partition the model are automatically determined.
+When set to True, the pipeline_cuts parameter should not be set.
+The pipeline_cuts are chosen on the basis of the transformer layer names.

 Common used APIs